 Proactive Advice and Counsel

-Well-written handbooks and policies, proper employee training, and prompt and thorough investigation of complaints go far in the prevention of lawsuits.
+Well-written handbooks and policies, proper employee training, and prompt and thorough investigation of complaints go far in preventing lawsuits.
 Much of our practice is focused on helping employers take proactive steps to minimize potential litigation.
-This includes helping our employer clients maintain thorough and updated policy and guidebook development and implementing proper investigative and employee review procedures.
+This includes assisting our employer clients maintain thorough and updated policy and guidebook development and implementing proper investigative and employee review procedures.

 Protecting Company Assets

 In addition to representing employers against employee claims, we also represent employers when employees or former employees violate noncompetition agreements, non-solicitation agreements, and nondisclosure agreements that protect a company’s proprietary and confidential information.